 Several modules build knowledge of general child development and issues facing categories of diverse students.
-By examining educational psychology principles and special barriers individuals may face, the learners in the course build a deep understanding of the students in their classroom. additionally, strategies for motivating, managing, and building respected relationships with students are discussed.
+By examining educational psychology principles and special barriers individuals may face, participants in the course build a deep understanding of the students in their classroom. additionally, strategies for motivating, managing, and building respected relationships with students are discussed.
 Later modules build on this base by examining ways to strengthen learning experiences for all through study of high Bloom’s level objectives, technology integration, and alternate forms of assessment.
 By course end, participants will build capacity to understand students, plan for and assess student learning, and motivate and manage students.
 Through application of these strategies, the learner will become a dynamic 21st century educator.

 Participants will be able to:

 Comprehend how children grow and learn and apply this knowledge.

 Appreciate individual differences among students and know how to create an environment where all children excel.

 Study principles of motivation and their application.